Kyle Farnsworth: New York Mets

 earned his third loss of the season, giving up a go-ahead single to Ryan Howard, which resulted to a 5–4 loss to the Philadelphia Phillies.
 Farnsworth rebounded on May 12, getting his third save of the season in the opening game of the Subway Series against cross town rivals the New York Yankees.
 This was Farnsworth's last appearance as a member of the Mets.

 On May 14, the Mets outrighted Farnsworth to Triple-A to avoid guaranteeing him a full season's contract.
 In 19 games with the Mets, he had recorded a 3.18 ERA and three saves in four chances.
 Farnsworth stated that he would refuse the assignment and wanted to find a new team that would allow him to "play against this team."
 The next day on May 15, Farnsworth officially elected free agency.

 Houston Astros

 On May 17, 2014, Farnsworth signed a major league deal with the Houston Astros.
 He was outrighted off the roster on June 26 and elected to become a free agent.
 At the time, Farnsworth had a 6.17 ERA in 11.2 innings pitched with the Astros.

-Mexican League

-Midway through the 2015 Mexican Baseball League season, Farnsworth signed with Pericos de Puebla.
-The next year, he signed with Algodoneros de San Luis, before later joining the Broncos de Reynosa.
-At Reynosa, Farnsworth started games for the first time since 2000 with the Chicago Cubs.
+Pericos de Puebla

+On July 2, 2015, Farnsworth signed with the Pericos de Puebla of the Mexican League.
+He became a free agent following the season.
+He appeared in 17 games 17.2 innings of relief going 1-0 with a 2.04 ERA and 12 strikeouts.

+Broncos de Reynosa

+On April 9, 2016, Farnsworth signed with the Broncos de Reynosa of the Mexican League.
+He was released on April 2, 2017.
+He appeared in 18 games (5 starts) throwing 39 innings going 1-3 with a 6.92 ERA with 11 strikeouts and 2 saves.